Federico Dassiè

 PyCrop

-Image post-production app, including features like image conversion, object detection and cropping, quality compression, and white balancing.
+Image post-processing app with object detection, cropping, compression, and white balancing.

 IconticonlaStoria